 One can’t stress enough the importance of avoiding clipping audio in your DAW.
 The reasoning for this is simple: you don’t want your music to crackle and sound terrible.

-Many users when they first start out, including me, had no idea why my tracks always sounded awful whenever I uploaded them to SoundCloud as well as iTunes.
+Many users when they first start out, including me, had no idea why my tracks always sounded awful whenever I uploaded them to SoundCloud as well as iTunes (my guide).
 It turns out, output meters matter and they matter a lot.

 I struggled with this for a while, because I didn’t know precisely what was meant by “clipping,” or output meters.